Skip to content

 Package documentation

-When you click into a package, you see the package docs at the top, an index of the entities categorized by field type on the left, and the entities themselves in the same order on the right:
+Clicking into a package shows the package overview at the top, an index of entities on the left grouped by kind, and the entities themselves on the right in the same order:

 Entity documentation